Drive Letter is Not Available in Windows 11: How to Fix It

 There are many different ways to fix the drive letter problem.
 Most of it is pretty easy to do and can be done quickly, while other solutions will take more time:

-• Contact your computer’s or laptop’s manufacturer and see if they will be able to repair the device.
+• Contact your computer’s or laptop’s manufacturer and see if they can repair the device.
 If this fails, you may be better off buying a new device.

 • Install a partition assistant app like Acronis Disk Director to allow you to rename the hard drive, among other things.